SnapMonk

 The honest take

-ASO tooling has serious diminishing returns at the high end.
-The difference between "no tool" and "free SnapMonk ASO" is enormous.
-The difference between AppTweak and Sensor Tower is real but much smaller in impact, and only matters at scale.
+ASO tooling hits serious diminishing returns at the high end.
+The gap between no tool and free SnapMonk ASO is enormous.
+The gap between AppTweak and Sensor Tower is real but much smaller in impact, and it only starts to matter at scale.

-For most indie devs, you're not bottlenecked by tooling — you're bottlenecked by acting on the data.
-A keyword list is useless if your title, subtitle, and screenshots don't reflect it.
-The highest-leverage move after running keyword research is updating your listing and shipping new screenshots that match those keywords.
+For most indie devs, the bottleneck isn't tooling.
+It's acting on the data.
+A keyword list does nothing if your title, subtitle, and screenshots don't reflect it.
+The move that pays off most after a research pass is updating your listing and shipping new screenshots that match those keywords.

 That's the bridge between ASO research and the screenshot set, and it's why SnapMonk does both.